gammapy/gammapy/docs/analysis/index.rst

 Introduction
 ============

-The high-level interface for Gammapy provides a high-level Python API for the most common use cases identified in the analysis process.
+The high level interface for Gammapy provides a high level Python API for the most common use cases identified in the analysis process.
 The classes and methods included may be used in Python scripts, notebooks or as commands within IPython sessions.
-The high-level user interface could also be used to automatise processes driven by parameters declared in a configuration file in YAML format that addresses the most common analysis use cases identified.
+The high level user interface could also be used to automatise processes driven by parameters declared in a configuration file in YAML format that addresses the most common analysis use cases identified.

 Using `gammapy.analysis`
 ========================

-Gammapy tutorial notebooks that show examples using the high-level interface:
+Gammapy tutorial notebooks that show examples using the high level interface:

 .. nbgallery::